briansimiyuj/doctor-appointment-app/README.md

       5. Retrieve pendingFollowUp, confirmFollowUpScheduling and cancelFollowUpScheduling from Schedule Follow Up Hook
       6. Create a Follow Up Modal component and mount it on the Add Notes Modal component if pendingFollowUp is true and pass pendingFollowUp, confirmFollowUpScheduling and cancelFollowUpScheduling as props

+  #### Follow Up Modal Component

+  Follow Up Modal Component will be used to let the doctor review or edit the follow up date for scheduling a follow up appointment.

+    1. Mount ModalHeader component on the Follow Up Modal component and pass title and onClose as props

   ### Add Notes Context

     Add Notes Context will be used to manage the state of adding clinical notes to completed appointments and provide form data to the Add Notes Modal component.